GenoMixer/illumina-snakemake-nextseq-pipeline/README.md

 - FastQC and MultiQC

 ## Directory Structure
 When a NextSeq 550 sequencing run is completed the FASTQ files are located in "<run folder>\Alignment_1\<subfolder>\Fastq".
 For each sample the sequencer generates fastq files for each lane and read orientation.
 The format in which the fastq file are stored looks like this ("*_L00[1-4]_R[1-2]_001.fastq.gz").
-After merging the lane information is discarded from the sample name.
+After merging the fastq files the lane information will discarded from the file name.
+The output of the merged the data will be stored in a directory called "unaligned" with the corresponding QC and checksums.

 ```bash
 221127_NB442557_0103_AH4v22BGXN  \